Ejen Ali, The Highest-grossing Malaysian Animated Film Surpasses RM30mil Mark

 As the host, T.A.
 Yeep, the principal consultant of Robust Fox, expressed his gratitude and introduced the purposes and agenda to all the guests.

 As the first speaker, Ben Cheung’s wonderful speech attracted all guests’ attention.
 He introduced the current situation and development of China films, special effects and animation industry from different aspects, such as the box office in China, the value and profit of Chinese film and animation box office, Chinese mainstream CG production studios.
 And he analyzed the massive challenges and difficulties that Chinese CG industry faced.

-Kenny Zou, the CEO of RAYVISION, showed Fox Renderfarm’s and why choose Fox Renderfarm’s cloud render platform by elaborating the difficulties of both VFX and 3D animation production.
+Kenny Zou, the CEO of RAYVISION, showed Fox Renderfarm’s cloud rendering solution.
+He told us why the CG artists use cloud rendering and why choose Fox Renderfarm’s cloud render platform by elaborating the difficulties of both VFX and 3D animation production.
 He also showed splendid animation films rendered by Fox Renderfarm.

 Tuan Haji Burhanuddin, the CEO of Les'Copaque Production, shared his precious experience in his career.
 His topic is “IP Creation: Between Failure & Success”.
 He introduced business model of Malaysian animation industry, analyzed IP creators and its challenges and highlighted that “content is the king” is the key to success of IP creation.

 Rick Xu, the chair of ACM SIGGRAPH Shenzhen chapter, used vivid charts to show gross and profit in Chinese animation market, users and grow rate in Chinese game industry, mobile game market share and eco-system of CG outsourcing market in China, thoroughly analyzed the whole CG industry outsourcing market in China.